codeboxrcodehub/nagad/Readme.md

-# This package is under development
+# This package is under development, not recommended to use it production

 # Nagad payment gateway for laravel